o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-updating-projects-gems.md

 1. Delete the `<project>\AWS\deployment-template.json` file\.

-### Update the Project's Resource Group Directories<a name="cloud-canvas-cgf-updating-projects-gems-update-projects-resource-group-directories"></a>
+### Update the Project's Resource Group Directories {#cloud-canvas-cgf-updating-projects-gems-update-projects-resource-group-directories}

 When no Lambda resources exist for a resource group, you can simply remove the resource group's Lambda code directories\.